Auto Accident Attorneys in Baltimore, MD

 - Running stop signs or otherwise disregarding traffic signs

 - Excessive speed

 Car accidents are common.
-They are often small incidents where, with an exchange of insurance, are handled with ease.
+They are often small incidents where, with an exchange of insurance, things are handled with ease.
 In Maryland, like many other states, a driver pays for personal injury protection, commonly known as PIP.
-In our state, it must be a part of every insurance policy unless otherwise expressly waived by the policyholder.
+It must be a part of every insurance policy unless otherwise expressly waived by the policyholder.
 PIP is “no-fault” insurance, providing financial support for injured drivers regardless of who was responsible.
 This allows people to get the help they need directly after an accident without concern for overwhelming medical bills and lost wages.
 Even if the victim of a car accident files a PIP claim, it is not their only option.
 Maryland is unique in the fact that even if you file a PIP claim, you can still take legal action against a negligent party.

 - Operating under the influence of alcohol or drugs